Working with Video Data¶

 Note

-: Additional properties/keys other than name
+: Additional properties/keys other than name and type in the UDF

 config are the parameters of the python UDF constructor